Learn about the Bank’s role in supervising payment service providers, next steps and how you can get involved.

 The Act is expected to come into force in stages.
 For example, payment service providers will likely be required to register with the Bank before they have to comply with requirements for operational risk management and safeguarding end-user funds.

 The federal cabinet will decide how and when each provision of the Act will come into force.

 The Bank continues to gather information from industry and stakeholders to better understand the retail payment services landscape and advance its work on building the supervisory framework.
 The Bank plans to conduct extensive outreach with stakeholders before the Act comes into force.

 The Retail Payments Advisory Committee was established in 2020 to provide industry expertise to the Bank.
 The Committee is currently seeking new members to offer a broad range of perspectives on the retail payments sector.

 Keep in touch

-If you have questions about retail payment supervision or want to keep in touch with us on this topic, send us an .
+If you have questions about retail payments supervision or have any comments on this topic, please send us an .